 In order to provide DDI solutions to a massive company, for instance the world’s largest furniture retailer operating more than 400 stores in 50 countries, you must have a scalable and performant solution.
 But these are not the only requirements.

-This will become even more relevant with next level of omni-channel integration: Amazon Go has been introduced as a cashier-free convenience store: no lines, no registers, no self-checkout machines.
+This will become even more relevant with the next level of omni-channel integration: Amazon Go was introduced as a cashier-free convenience store: no lines, no registers, no self-checkout machines.
 Computer vision and sensors are in place to detect the items you are taking out of the store.
-The flow of data which will be going through the servers will be increased: Only those DNS servers with the capability of high traffic absorption, enhanced connectivity and real-time processing will be able to ensure retailers can offer a smooth user experience while keeping an eye on consumer’s habits for upsell afterwards.
-Business is business after all…
+Consequently, the flow of data going through the servers has been increased, meaning only those DNS servers with the capability of high traffic absorption, enhanced connectivity and real-time processing are able to ensure retailers can offer a smooth user experience while keeping an eye on consumer’s habits for upsell afterwards.
+Business is business after all!

 Read more details on our DDI for retailer white paperSupporting A New Era In Retailing